cystema/AustereCV/README.md

 A **one-page** stripped down ATS-friendly resume template.

-Easiest way to create your own is to use the Overleaf template (pending review from Overleaf) to edit and compile.
+Easiest way to create your own is to use the [**Overleaf template**](https://www.overleaf.com/latex/templates/austerecv/kjcpjsmjbzmy) to edit and compile.

 ## Availability